-- Communication: a good accountant for doctors will be readily available to answer any of your questions, give you the advice you need and do so in a manner that’s easy to understand.
+- Communication: A good accountant for doctors will be readily available to answer any of your questions, give you the advice you need and do so in a manner that’s easy to understand.

 Beyond these specific considerations for choosing an accountant for doctors, there are various general factors you need to consider when choosing an accountant for your medical practice business.

-Make sure to check out our tips on finding an accountant for your small business before committing to a long-term relationship with them.
+Check out our tips on finding an accountant for your small business before committing to a long-term relationship with them.

 Why Choose Box Advisory Services?